James Brudenell, 7th Earl of Cardigan: Parliamentary career

-In February 1818, during his last term at Oxford, and again following his father's wishes, he became Member of Parliament (MP) for Marlborough, a pocket borough owned by his cousin Charles, Earl of Ailesbury.
+In February 1818, during his last term at Oxford, and again following his father's wishes, he became Member of Parliament (MP) for Marlborough, a pocket borough owned by his cousin Charles, Marquess of Ailesbury.
 The intention was to give Brudenell a grounding in parliamentary affairs before, eventually, he would take his place in the House of Lords.

 Brudenell's first action on leaving Oxford was not to take his parliamentary seat but, as was traditional for wealthy young men of the time, to take the Grand Tour.
 His itinerary, with Russia and Sweden included, was more extensive than the traditional destinations of France and Italy.
 The trip allowed Brudenell to enjoy the full pleasures of both cultural and social opportunities afforded by the countries he visited.

 On his return, Brudenell took his seat in the House of Commons, on the ruling, Tory, side of the House.
 His contribution to government was minimal: he served with parliamentarians, such as Canning, Peel and Castlereagh, of great commitment and intellect and he could offer nothing to compete.
 On one issue, however, he made a stand.
-In 1829 his party introduced a bill allowing limited Catholic emancipation but his patron, cousin Charles, instructed him to oppose it.
-In three crucial votes Brudenell abstained, because of his admiration for Wellington, the bill's sponsor, and in consequence, he was thrown out of his seat.
+In 1829 his party introduced a bill allowing limited Catholic emancipation but his patron, cousin Ailesbury, instructed him to oppose it.
+In three crucial votes Brudenell abstained, because of his admiration for Wellington, the bill's sponsor, and in consequence Ailesbury required him to give up the seat.